 Since 1982, over 125 employee groups have joined Cascade FCU so that they can enjoy credit union benefits.
 In 1985, NC Machinery's credit union merged with Cascade FCU.
-This diversification strengthened Cascade FCU and we now have over $300 million in assets and serve nearly 10,000 members.
+This diversification strengthened Cascade FCU and we now have over $350 million in assets and serve over 10,000 members.

 There is a common misconception that it can be hard to join a credit union.
 You just need to meet one of these eligibility options: